telehealth physical therapy article with jobs

 Pros

-• Flexibility.
-Can you imagine how nice it’d be to treat patients from anywhere that had an internet connection?!
+- Flexibility.
+Can you imagine how nice it’d be to treat patients from anywhere that has an internet connection?!
+Of course, you always want to maintain a safe, private, and secure connection, as well as a professional setup.

 Cons

-• Difficult patient acquisition.
+- Difficult patient acquisition.
 As mentioned above, getting patients is the hardest part.
-Just like many PTs are disinterested in teletherapy because they don’t understand it, plenty of patients shy away from telehealth PT because they don’t understand it, or don’t even know it exists as an option.
+Just like some PTs are disinterested in teletherapy because they don’t understand it, plenty of patients may shy away from telehealth PT because they don’t understand it, or don’t even know it exists as an option.

-• Lots of sitting.
-The nice part is that you’re also up and about to demonstrate exercises, so you’re not quite as sedentary as you’d be at other jobs.
+- Lots of sitting.
+The nice part is that you’re also up and about to demonstrate exercises, so you’re not quite as sedentary as you might be at other non-clinical jobs.

-• Uncertainty.
-It’s a new form of therapy, and there aren’t set, established practices yet.
-It’s a bit like the wild west, which can be considered a pro, since there is a lot of opportunity!
-It’s also hard to find full-time, benefited roles in teletherapy…at least so far.
+- Uncertainty.
+It’s a newer form of therapy, which can be considered a pro, since there is a lot of opportunity!
+It’s also hard to find full-time, benefitted roles in teletherapy…at least so far.

 What does a successful telehealth physical therapist look like?

-• Enjoys patient care – While telehealth PT is incredibly flexible and rewarding, it’s still patient care, so it’s not exactly non-clinical; it can be considered more of an alternative career for physical therapists.
+- Enjoys patient care.
+While telehealth PT is incredibly flexible and rewarding, it’s still patient care.
+It’s not fully non-clinical; it can be considered more of an alternative career for physical therapists.
 You’ll be providing physical therapy services remotely, so if you truly do not enjoy patient care, you might want to consider something else.

-• Has a niche – Whether it’s running, pediatrics, cardiopulmonary, yoga, CrossFit, vestibular, or cycling, patients will be more likely to use your services if you’re considered an an expert in your niche.
+- Has a niche.
+Whether it’s running, pediatrics, cardiopulmonary, yoga, CrossFit, vestibular, or cycling, patients will be more likely to use your services if you’re considered an expert in your niche.

 What is a typical telehealth physical therapy salary?